akarelia20/Task_Manager/README.md

 # Task Manager App

-It a single page application built using react.
-It can be used to keep track of the todo list.
+It is a SPA (single page application) built using react with no backend.
+It can be used to keep track of the todo list. "localStorage" was used to save the changes made by user so when user close/refresh the application previously made changes are stil there.

 # Technology used